Relative cycles with moduli and regulator maps: Introduction

 having a number of good properties, including the existence of the spectral sequence \eqref{eq.AH} for smooth $X$.

-While the smooth case is thus established, the conjecture in the general form proposed by Beilinson is still widely open.
-As motivating example consider, for a smooth variety $X$, the $K$-theory of its $m$-th thickening $X_m$, $K_\bullet(X\times_k \Spec{k[t]/t^m})$.
-These groups behave very differently from the corresponding motivic cohomology groups, since according to the current definitions one has
+While the smooth case is thus established, the conjecture in the general form proposed by Beilinson is still open.
+As a motivating example consider, for a smooth variety $X$, the $K$-theory of its $m$-th thickening $X_m$, $K_\bullet(X\times_k \Spec{k[t]/t^m})$.
+These groups behave very differently from the corresponding motivic cohomology groups, since while it is known that